Hiking Phu Kradueng: The Ultimate Guide

 Located in the beautiful and underrated province of Loei, Phu Kradueng is a unique national park that offers a streamlined hiking and camping experience.
 It’s a novel trail that’s great for people who love nature, but aren’t invested in or not interested in going on a remote backcountry trek.

-Given how commercialized this national park has become, Phu Kradueng still manages to somehow be ruggedly charming and naturally beautiful – even for the most experienced hikers.
+Given how commercialized this national park is, Phu Kradueng still manages to somehow be ruggedly charming and naturally beautiful – even for the most experienced hikers.

 Everyday of the week, Phu Kradueng’s hiking trail opens at 6:00am and closes to new entrants at 1pm.
 You’re not allowed to enter past 1pm because of the risk of running into wild elephants (its likely that you’ll see their dung on the trail – we did).

 For the most part, the 8.7 km trail is easy / well-marked and even the moderate sections are supplemented with hand rails or stairs.
 However, the last 1/3 of the hike (near the top) is much more difficult – it’s steep, a bit technical, and requires a decent level of physical fitness to complete.
 And once you bypass this difficult section, there’s still more trail to go – you’ll need walk another 3.5 km over a flat sandy path to the campground.

 It took us ~4.5 hours to reach the campsite while carrying semi-heavy packs (we brought all of our own camping gear) and took frequent water breaks.
 On average, most people took closer to 6 hours to reach the top and were only carrying small daypacks filled with necessities.